-ARTICLE 32 - DISCIPLINE
+ARTICLE 31 - DISCIPLINE

 - Section 1.
-The EMPLOYER will discipline employees in the classified service only for just cause.

-- Section 2.
-Discipline, when administered, will be in one or more of the following forms and normally in the following order:

-- A. Oral Reprimand

-- B. Written Reprimand

-- C. Suspension

-- D. Discharge or disciplinary demotion.

-- Section 3.
+The EMPLOYER will discipline employees in the classified service only for just cause. - Section 2.
+Discipline, when administered, will be in one or more of the following forms and normally in the following order: - A. Oral Reprimand - B. Written Reprimand - C. Suspension - D. Discharge or disciplinary demotion. - Except in situations where less than a full week unpaid suspension of exempt employees is allowed under Federal/State Law, exempt employees may not be suspended from duty without pay for a period of less than one (1) workweek as discipline under this AGREEMENT.
+Rather, where just cause exists, and there is mutual agreement, the EMPLOYER may impose disciplinary reductions in accrued vacation, deferred holiday and/or compensatory time balances.
+The amount of such disciplinary reductions shall depend upon the seriousness of the offense and the involved employee's record of employment.
+Disciplinary reductions in accrued vacation, deferred holiday, and/or compensatory time balances shall be treated as a suspension for purposes of the employee's record and progressive discipline. - Section 3.
 If the EMPLOYER has reason to reprimand any employee, it shall normally not be done in the presence of other employees or the public.

 - Section 4.
-Written reprimands, disciplinary suspensions, disciplinary demotions or discharge of regular employees are appealable up to and through the arbitration step of the grievance procedure contained in this AGREEMENT. - Section 5.
-Upon the request of either party, the EMPLOYER and UNION shall make available to each other all information and evidence that will be used to support a written reprimand, suspension or discharge or defense against such action at least seven (7) days prior the Step 2 meeting of the grievance procedure.
+Written reprimands, disciplinary suspensions, disciplinary demotions or discharge of permanent employees are appealable up to and through the arbitration step of the grievance procedure contained in this AGREEMENT. - Section 5.
+Upon the request of either party, the EMPLOYER and UNION shall make available to each other all information and evidence that will be used to support a written reprimand, suspension or discharge or defense against such action at least seven (7) days prior to the Step 2 meeting of the grievance procedure.